Advertisement

 On the western section, you’ll find the famous Jet d’Eau fountain.
 In the eastern part is the lovely town of Montreux.
 You’ll also find the famous Chillon Castle, attracting thousands of visitors.
 River Rhône feeds the lake at the utmost eastern cover close to Bouveret.

-If you want to take up some adventures, consider kayaking or paddle boarding across the lake.
+If you want to take up some adventures, consider or paddle boarding across the lake.
 For a more authentic experience, take the historic paddle steamers when boating around the lake.

 3. Paraglide in Mont-Salève